 The kitchen has undergone a huge transformation over the decades.
-Instead of simply being the place to prepare meals, it’s become an integral meeting point of the modern household.
-A space for the family to come together and a spot to entertain friends.
-To adapt to this new way of living, the design of contemporary kitchens is open plan, quite often flowing from the living areas of the home in one sweep.
+Instead of simply being the place to prepare meals, it has become the integral hub of the modern household.
+To adapt to this new way of living, contemporary kitchens are often open plan and flow into other areas of the home.

 Now it might sound a little strange, but every kitchen has a personality.
 Just mull this over for a moment.
 Your very own kitchen, inherited or installed yourself, will reflect the taste and style of the person responsible, and the decade it hails from.
 Ideally, it should also suit the home it belongs to.